JamesSkemp/words/content/post/call-for-database-requests.md

 +++
-title = "Call for database requests" summary = "In a future tutorial I'll be walking through the setup of a database using PHP and MySQL (and possibly in the future, PHP and PostgreSQL).
+title = "Call for database requests" description = "In a future tutorial I'll be walking through the setup of a database using PHP and MySQL (and possibly in the future, PHP and PostgreSQL).
 To that end, I'm looking for database setup requests." draft = false comments = false date = "2006-03-17T19:00:00-06:00"